 So, are there any free alternatives to Photoshop?
 Well, that’s exactly what we are going to look at in this post.
 Without further adieu, here are:

-The top free Photoshop alternatives to get you started
+Free alternatives to Photoshop to get you started

-Short for GNU Image Manipulation Program, this software is quite a well-known alternative to Photoshop, and better yet, its free!
+Short for GNU Image Manipulation Program, this software is quite a well-known free alternative to Photoshop.

 GIMP has a rich line of interesting features and tools for photographers, and in terms of functionality, it is safe to say that it mirrors Photoshop.
 However, GIMP does come with a couple of problems.
 For example, the settings for a lot of pre-set brushes are exactly the same.
 Moreover, GIMP does not have any drawing capabilities.